TOAST-DOCS/API-Gateway/en/console-guide.md

 - To delete, click the **Confirm** button.
 Once deleted, data cannot be recovered.

-> **[Caution] Resource path deletion**
+> **[Caution] Deletion of resource path**
-> If you delete a resource path, all of its sub resource paths and methods of the selected resource path are deleted as well.
+> If you delete a resource path, all child resource paths and methods of the selected resource path are deleted.

 > **[Note] Deletion of OPTIONS method registered by CORS plugin**
 >  OPTIONS method registered by CORS plugin cannot be deleted.